As an international student in Japan there are several legal obligations you will have to follow. The most important are listed below.

 Be sure to present your residence card (or alien registration card) along with your passport at departure.
 Please check the box of “Departure with Special Re-entry Permission” on the Embarkation card for re-entrant (E/D card).

 The HUSA Students who go abroad for attending international congresses, private travel, temporary return and others should submit the Registration for overseas travels and foreign student’s temporary return to home country.
 This registration aims to keep track of overseas activities of students, and allows us to act as promptly as possible when you encounter an accident, disasters and any other forms of emergency.
-Please fill out the form and request your supervisor to put the stamp or signature in the box of his/her name in order to get the supervisor's approval.
-And then, please be sure to submit to the International Exchange Group office (2Fl., Student Plaza) before you leave for the travel.
+Please fill out the form and submit to the International Exchange Group office (2Fl., Student Plaza) before you leave for the travel.
+We will request your supervisor to put the stamp or signature in order to get the supervisor's approval.

 Click below for the Travel Report file.